 An itemisation of travel allowance to and from a day-care centre/childminder/after-school-hours supervision scheme must be entered in the tax return.
 See how.

 You do not need to send us any documentation for this, but you must be able to present documentation if we ask for it.

 If we ask for documentation, you must be able to document the following:

-- For expenses for minding and care which are not pre-completed in your taxreturn, you must be able to document these by original vouchers which state the name and address of the recipient.
+- For expenses relating to the minding and care of children that are not pre-filled in your tax return, you must be able to document these by original vouchers that state the name and address of the recipient.

-- If you are claiming a deduction for the minding and care of children aged 12 or older due to special care needs, you must be able to document the child's special needs through a medical certificate, statement from the child welfare service or similar.
+- If you're claiming a deduction for the minding and care of children aged 12 or older due to special care needs, you must be able to document the child's special needs through a medical certificate, statement from the child welfare service or similar.

 - Expenses in excess of NOK 10,000 on an annual basis must be paid via a bank or through salary deductions in order for you to be entitled to a deduction.
 You must be able to document payments through bank statements or payslips.